Pink Lake (Canada): History

 Pink Lake is named after a family of Irish settlers who in 1826 cleared a farm in the area.
 It used to be a salt water lake as a part of the oceans.
-It took over 3000 years for the lake to turn from salt water to fresh water (generally a lake of this size shouldn't take over a few decades) and as a result some of the salt water fishes adapted to fresh water.
+It took over 3000 years for the lake to turn from salt water to fresh water (generally a lake of this size shouldn't take over a few decades) and as a result some of the salt water fish adapted to fresh water.

 Properties

-Due to the meromictic properties of Pink Lake there are ancient forms of bacteria which use sulfur instead of oxygen to perform photosynthesis.
+Due to the meromictic properties of Pink Lake, there are ancient forms of bacteria that use sulfur instead of oxygen to perform photosynthesis.
 These bacteria form a layer about 7 metres from the bottom to avoid the oxygenated water and maximize sunlight exposure.

 Pink Lake also has a desalinized variant of the three-spined stickleback fish.

 In 2006, research was in progress to identify the patterns of atmospheric conditions over the past 10,000 years by examining the annual deposits of sediment in Pink Lake.

 Popular culture

 Pink Lake plays a symbolic role in the novel Wash This Blood Clean From My Hand by Fred Vargas.

+The 2020 film Pink Lake was shot on the lake, at the real-life cottage of cast member Charles Brook.